jillesvangurp/kt-search/manual/Search.md

 ```
 Banana
 Apple
-2
 2 - 1.0925692: Banana (0.8)
 1 - 0.0: Apple (0.5)

 ```

-Note how we are parsing the hits back to TestDoc here.
 By default, the source gets deserialized as a `JsonObject`.
 However, with `kotlinx.serialization`, you can use that as the input for `decodeFromJsonElement<T>(object)` to deserialize to some custom data structure.
-This is something we use in multiple places.
+This is something we use in multiple places and it gives us the flexibility to be schema less when we need to and use a rich model when want to.

 ## Count API